July was the perfect time to create a dance film set against the backdrop of a Medieval castle and an adventure up Europe's 2nd highest sand dune.

 There's something about stone walls that have been around for hundreds of years.
 I always marvel at how they still hold together - the sections that remain so far seemingly impervious to weather and human interference.
 What conditions have meant that these are the walls which remain, and not the others?
 I wonder who once held onto them for support.

 The layout of the castle still seems to be largely intact, and this provided a great blueprint for me to work with.
-For some reason I felt the need to move quickly between the rooms, but much slowly within them.
+For some reason I felt the need to move quickly between the rooms, but much more slowly within them.
 I enjoyed playing around with the different levels as well - interacting with what may have once been the castle's basement, or moving across to the first floor that now appears as if built onto a mound in the earth, nature having crept in and messed with our perceptions of what once went where and how it looked.

 I also experimented a bit more with moving towards the camera in this video, rather than simply having the camera follow me.
 This was partly due to the nature of the site - at times the huge stone steps meant that the camera couldn't quite follow me as quickly as we had gotten used to - but it was also interesting to play with the space and have the camera view me from a distance, before zoning in again.
 I like the idea of the shot moving out from a focus on the body to a focus on the surroundings, and I hope that videos like this present these sites in a different way.
-In the comments below, let me know if you've been to Ogmore Castle before, and if this video adds something to the way that you view the site.
+Through the contact form below, you can let me know if you've been to Ogmore Castle before, and if this video adds something to the way that you view the site.

 Just like the photos, I really love the colours in this video.
 With the grey of the castle against a backdrop of green and blue, and my brightly coloured clothes in conversation with the grey of the castle, I really get the sense of one moment in time meeting another.